 - a description of the vehicle and its current state

 What do we do with abandoned vehicles?

-If it’s in a dangerous condition, we can remove it within 24 hours.
-If the vehicle is claimed by the register keeper we are unable to take any further action.
+If we deem a vehicle to be abandoned, we will contact the last registered owner as well as placing a notice on the car.
+If the vehicle is claimed by the registered keeper, we are unable to take any further action.

 How can I scrap my vehicle?